Building for tomorrow

 First and foremost, Atono must solve real problems.

-We'll use AI where it makes sense, not to claim “AI-powered” in our marketing.
+We'll apply AI and other technologies where they add real value, but not to claim “AI” all over our marketing.
 We're accepting and aware that many teams build software differently than we do, so we're building capabilities to provide flexibility and speed, not an “our way or the highway approach”.
 We believe in the power of teams and collaboration, so we will stay focused on those capabilities.
 We also believe in and desperately want criticism of our service, the product, and the company.
-The goal of MVP is for teams to plan and build software using Atono.
-Roadmap, stories, acceptance criteria, grouping stories into epics and milestones, tracking cycles and velocity, managing defects, and experiencing a different way of using stories to get work done.
+The goal of Atono is to provide core functionality for each function on a team: planning, building, deploying, and measuring software.